 The Valve Body is an often source of troubles for transmission repair specialists - here our Team work to provide reliable tips and techniques on this complex unit.

-The variety and shape of solenoids used in modern transmissions changes with each new model.
-On any rebuild, solenoids are a suspect part and should either be tested and verified for proper operation or replaced.
 Some shops opt to just replace all the solenoids on the valve body.
 On some models that makes sense as the replacement solenoids are fairly cost effective.
 For other models, the cost of either OEM or aftermarket replacement solenoids do make it worthwhile to test and only replace the ones that are worn or faulty.

 we talk about testing, we not only need to understand why we are testing it,

 how do we test it.
 The “why” is fairly

 straight forward, as we want to determine if it is still functioning properly

 and that we can reuse it.
 The how to